Fax: In the 21st century

 Although businesses usually maintain some kind of fax capability, the technology has faced increasing competition from Internet-based alternatives.
-In some countries, such as Germany, because electronic signatures on contracts are not yet recognized by law, while faxed contracts with copies of signatures are, fax machines enjoy continuing support in business.
-In Japan, faxes are still used extensively as of September 2020 for cultural reasons, including widespread preference for handwriting over typing.
+In some countries, because electronic signatures on contracts are not yet recognized by law while faxed contracts with copies of signatures are, fax machines enjoy continuing support in business.
+In Japan, faxes were still being used extensively in 2025 for cultural reasons, including a widespread preference for handwriting over typing.
 They are available for sending to both domestic and international recipients from over 81% of all convenience stores nationwide.
 Convenience-store fax machines commonly print the slightly re-sized content of the sent fax in the electronic confirmation-slip, in A4 paper size.
 Use of fax machines for reporting cases during the COVID-19 pandemic has been criticised in Japan for introducing data errors and delays in reporting, slowing response efforts to contain the spread of infections and hindering the transition to remote work.
+The same issue has occurred in Germany and the United States.
+In Germany, some districts in Berlin reported zero cases for seven consecutive days.
+The reason was that the local health department in these districts only had fax machines and could not accurately report the number of infected individuals.

 In many corporate environments, freestanding fax machines have been replaced by fax servers and other computerized systems capable of receiving and storing incoming faxes electronically, and then routing them to users on paper or via an email (which may be secured).
 Such systems have the advantage of reducing costs by eliminating unnecessary printouts and reducing the number of inbound analog phone lines needed by an office.